vigneshtechdev02-dev/greenden-tailwind/README.md

-# Greenden - Plant Store Website
+# Avenza_Greenden - Plant Store Website

 **Greenden** is a modern, responsive plant store website built using **HTML5** and **Tailwind CSS**.
 This frontend project focuses on creating a clean, user-friendly shopping experience with a fully responsive design that works seamlessly across desktops, tablets, and mobile devices.